 -- The "description.no-ammo" template contains no placeholders, so no further parameters are necessary.

--- This will print "hello" in all translations:
+-- This will result in "hello" in all translations:

--- This will print "Iron plate: 60" in the English translation and "Eisenplatte: 60" in the German translation.
+-- This will result in "Iron plate: 60" in the English translation and "Eisenplatte: 60" in the German translation.

 -- As an example of a localised string with fallback, consider this: